robinweser/react-look/README.md

 ```

 ## Stateless Components
-With look you can easily style even **[Stateless Components](http://facebook.github.io/react/blog/2015/09/10/react-v0.14-rc1.html#stateless-function-components)** which have been introduced with React 0.14.
+With Look you can easily style even **[Stateless Components](http://facebook.github.io/react/blog/2015/09/10/react-v0.14-rc1.html#stateless-function-components)** which have been introduced with React 0.14. *(Currently Look creates a Stateful Component for instant support)*
 ```javascript
 let Header = ({title}) => (
   <div look="box">